node-saml/node-saml/README.md

 - **Core**
 - `callbackUrl`: full callbackUrl (overrides path/protocol if supplied)
-- `path`: path to callback; will be combined with protocol and server host information to construct callback url if `callbackUrl` is not specified (default: `/saml/consume`)
-- `protocol`: protocol for callback; will be combined with path and server host information to construct callback url if `callbackUrl` is not specified (default: `http://`)
-- `host`: host for callback; will be combined with path and protocol to construct callback url if `callbackUrl` is not specified (default: `localhost`)
 - `entryPoint`: identity provider entrypoint (is required to be spec-compliant when the request is signed)
 - `issuer`: issuer string to supply to identity provider
 - `audience`: expected saml response Audience, defaults to value of Issuer (if `false`, Audience won't be verified)